 Humans are social creatures, and building a tight-knit community—whether online or off—has always been a powerful driver for sales.
 Likewise, offering your customers and prospects the chance to engage with each other, share user-generated content, and connect on social platforms is a great way to source zero-party data and improve customer relationships.

-Sephora’s Beauty Insider Community, for example, allows users to ask questions, post product reviews, connect with other members, and stay informed about in-person events.
-Consumers can only access the community by joining the Beauty Insider loyalty program, which provides the brand with rich zero-party data and opportunities for hyper-personalised marketing.
+Sephora’s Beauty Insider Community, for example, allows users to ask questions, post product reviews, connect with other members and stay informed about in-person events.
+Consumers can only access the community by joining the Beauty Insider loyalty program, which provides the brand with rich zero-party data and opportunities for hyper-personalized marketing.

-Communities like these provide immense value beyond zero-party data collection; they close the feedback loop between brands and their customers, creating a one-to-one relationship and improving future service engagements; they deepen customer loyalty by developing emotional connections with your brand; and they give brands copious amounts of information about their customers, enabling them to optimise their personalisation tactics, improve their products, and more.
+Communities like these provide immense value beyond zero-party data collection; they close the feedback loop between brands and their customers, creating a one-to-one relationship and improving future service engagements; they deepen customer loyalty by developing emotional connections with your brand; and they give brands copious amounts of information about their customers, enabling them to optimize their personalization tactics, improve their products, and more.

 However, managing this type and amount of customer data is next to impossible with siloed retail systems or inefficient data management processes.
 As the importance of zero-party and first-party data continues to rise, brands will need to invest in tools like CDPs to simplify the collection, unification, analysis, and activation of their customer data.

 CDPs are a vital tool for collecting, managing, and drawing insight from zero-party data.

 Because zero-party data collection leads with transparency and explicit consent, it allows brands to balance privacy with personalization.
 By augmenting your first-party data with zero-party data, you can identify your highest value customers, develop one-to-one personalization, forecast trends, and build enduring customer relationships.

 But you can’t do it with siloed, channel-based data.